Piano & Violin

-Aminata is seventeen years old and attends Trinity Catholic School in Nottingham.
-She currently studies violin with Joshua Fisher, having previously attended The Primary and Junior Royal Academy of Music for six years, where she studied violin and
+Aminata is sixteen years old and attends Trinity Catholic School in Nottingham.
+She currently studies violin with Joshua Fisher, having previously attended The Primary and Junior Royal Academy of Music for six years, where she studied violin and piano.

 Aminata gained Grade 8 distinction on the violin and Grade 8 on the piano aged 11 and 12.
 She has singing lessons with Matt Burton and drama, theatre and acting direction with Ellis Jones.